ably/spaces/README.md

 ## Space members

-The `members` namespace within a Space is a client-side filtered listener optimized for building avatar stacks.
+The `members` namespace contains methods dedicated to building avatar stacks.
 Subscribe to members entering, leaving, being removed from the Space (after a timeout) or updating their profile information.

 ```ts
 // Subscribe to all member events in a space